raj4115/mern-auth/README.md

 To start the project -
+  Make sure mongo is running on localhost
   1. Clone the project
-  2. Run npm run-script build in terminal
+  2. $ npm run-script build
-  3. Run npm start in terminal
+  3. $ npm start
   4. Visit http://localhost:3000/